CPSSD/feedlark/script/README.md

 └─┘└─┘┴└─┴┴   ┴ └  └─┘└─┘
 ```

-This is where anything scriptable or anything needed solely by scripts live,
+This is where anything scriptable or anything needed solely by scripts exists
+(or does it?).

-including configuration and continuous integration.
+This include configuration files and continuous integration scripts.